Large Language Model Sourcing: A Survey: Sourcing from Training Data

 \subsubsection{Metrics}

-The evaluation of training data sourcing methods employs distinct metrics aligned with the objectives of prior-based and posterior-based paradigms.
+The evaluation of training data sourcing methods uses metrics aligned with the goals of posterior- and prior-based paradigms.

-For posterior-based methods, a common evaluation framework is built upon the concept of the leave-one-out (LOO) effect, formally defined as \( \Delta \mathcal{L} = \mathcal{L}(g; \theta_{-i}) - \mathcal{L}(g; \theta) \), where \( \theta_{-i} \) represents model parameters retrained excluding a specific training sample \( z_i \)~\cite{koh2017understanding, li2024influence}.
-Given the computational infeasibility of exact LOO estimation for large language models, evaluations often rely on rank correlation metrics, such as Pearson or Spearman coefficients, to compare estimated influence scores against approximated LOO values derived from proxy models or subsampled data.
-In generative settings, task-specific metrics are also employed.
-For fact tracing, retrieval metrics like Precision@K or mean reciprocal rank are commonly used~\cite{meng2022locating_neurips}.
-For hallucination tracing, assessments often combine lexical or topical similarity measures with human judgments of causal plausibility to provide a holistic evaluation of attribution fidelity~\cite{akyurek2022towards}.
+Posterior-based methods typically rely on leave-one-out (LOO)–style evaluation, measuring performance changes when a training instance is removed~\cite{koh2017understanding, li2024influence}.
+Because exact LOO is infeasible for LLMs, evaluations often rely on rank correlation metrics, such as Pearson or Spearman coefficients, to compare estimated influence scores against approximated LOO values derived from proxy models or subsampled data.
+Generative tasks use task-specific metrics: fact tracing uses retrieval measures such as Precision@K or mean reciprocal rank~\cite{meng2022locating_neurips}, while hallucination tracing combines lexical or topical similarity with human judgments of causal plausibility~\cite{akyurek2022towards}.

-For prior-based methods, evaluation focuses on three core dimensions~\cite{kirchenbauer2023watermark}.
-Detection fidelity is quantified using standard classification metrics including precision, recall, and F1 score, determining whether a generated sequence contains watermarks attributable to a predefined source subset \( T_0 \subset D \).
-Robustness is evaluated by subjecting watermarked outputs to adversarial perturbations such as paraphrasing, truncation, or targeted watermark removal attacks, measuring the resilience of the embedded signals~\cite{christ2024undetectable}.
-Finally, preservation of downstream utility is assessed by monitoring performance degradation through metrics such as perplexity or task-specific accuracy, ensuring that the watermark injection process does not impair the model's functional capabilities~\cite{zhao2023provable}.
+Prior-based methods emphasize three dimensions~\cite{kirchenbauer2023watermark}: detection fidelity (precision, recall, F1 score) for identifying whether a generated sequence contains watermarks attributable to a predefined source subset; robustness, by subjecting watermarked outputs to adversarial perturbations such as paraphrasing, truncation, or targeted watermark removal attacks, measuring the resilience of the embedded signals~\cite{christ2024undetectable}; and downstream utility, monitored via perplexity or task accuracy to ensure watermarking does not degrade model performance~\cite{zhao2023provable}.